pysal/momepy/docs/index.rst

 exhaustive analysis of urban form.
 It can work with a wide range of elements, while focused on building footprints and street networks.

-Momepy is a result of ongoing research of `Urban Design Studies Unit (UDSU) <http://udsu-strath.com>`__ supported by the Axel and Margaret Ax:son Johnson Foundation as a part of “The Urban Form Resilience Project” in partnership with University of Strathclyde in Glasgow, UK.

 Comments, suggestions, feedback, and contributions, as well as bug reports, are very welcome.